NEW

 Is the page title descriptive enough for an AI to know what you do?

-Word count, product category words (platform, tool, ai), and benefit descriptors.
-H1 compensates if title is brand-only.
+Word count, entity words (platform, tool, ai, clinic, school), benefit descriptors, and H1 compensation if title is brand-only.

 description_confidenceStructure